abapGit/docs.abapgit.org/src/user-guide/reference/flow.md

 The abapGit flow page helps mirroring branches/pull requests into/from transports by doing filtered git operations.
 This way, it is possible to work on multiple branches in one system, or pull multiple branches into a system.

 :::warning
-Filtered git operations is not a real git thing, its something else than git.
+Filtered git operations is not a real git thing, it's something else than git.
 It is a workable compromise to work with git in a multi user system
 :::

 The flow page gives an overview of all features that a developer is working on across their favorite repositories.